epfl-ada/ada-2023-project-ndlmada/README.md

 ### Ranking

+### Identifying gender

+To be able to make our observations of differences between men and women, we need to determine which people articles are about women and which about men.
+However, in wikipedia, it isn't explicitely displayed.
+We therefore need to determine it ourselves.
+To do so, we want to use a pretrained BERT model that we will fine tune for our unsupervised learning task in order to split all those articles in 2 cateogories.

 #### Defining our problem

 Lets make a graph of the Stars, when one user goes form *Rihanna* to *Madonna* then we create a directed edge *Rihanna* --> *Madonna* in our graph.